tezos/tezos/src/proto/alpha/docs/language.md

 The 24 hours after timestamp `Z` are for the buyer and seller to store their collateral `(Q * C)`.
-For this, the contract takes a string as parameter, matching `"buyer"` or `"seller"` indicating the party for which the tokens are transfered.
+For this, the contract takes a string as parameter, matching `"buyer"` or `"seller"` indicating the party for which the tokens are transferred.
 At the end of this day, each of them can send a transaction to send its tokens back.
 For this, we need to store who already paid and how much, as a `(pair tez tez)` where the left component is the buyer and the right one the seller.